What's a Consortium?

 Chris Matheson of Globe Manufacturing added, “We don’t have any specific leadership roles.
 We’re people identified for potential future growth within the company, which is a great honor, obviously.”

 One or two Paul College faculty members presented course instruction on each of the five days.
 A variety of learning methodologies, including lecture, case study discussion, small group work, simulations, role-playing, experiential, assessments, and action-based learning were employed.

-“The challenge of the future is going to be leadership,” said instructor and Faculty Fellow of Executive Development Programs, Dr. Bill Hassey.
+“The challenge of the future is going to be leadership,” said instructor and Faculty Fellow of Executive Education Programs, Dr. Bill Hassey.
 “My message was about relationships.
 The future is about the relationship leaders will have with the new kind of follower.
 The new follower is as smart, or smarter, than the leader; as dedicated, if not more dedicated, than the leader; someone who is really looking to be a partner in the process.”